Mick Hubert: Retirement

-In May 2022, Hubert announced that he was retiring after 33 years at UF to spend more time with his family.
-His last call as "Voice of the Gators" was during the Florida baseball team's final regular season series against South Carolina in May 2022 in which Hubert served as play-by-play announcer for the SEC Network's television coverage.
+Hubert announced his retirement in 2022 to spend more time with his family.
+His last call as "Voice of the Gators" was during the Florida baseball team's final regular season series against South Carolina in May 2022 in which Hubert served as the play-by-play announcer for the SEC Network's coverage of the ballgame.

 Awards and recognitions

-Hubert received many accolades during his long career, beginning with two Emmy Awards for sports coverage while working at WHIO in the early 1980s.
-More recently, he was named the National Sports Media Association's Florida Sportscaster of the Year in 2017 and was inducted into the Florida Sports Hall of Fame in 2018.
-As the radio voice of the Gators, Hubert called Florida's 1996, 2006, and 2008 football national championships, the 2006 and 2007 men's basketball championships, and the 2017 NCAA baseball championships, making him the only radio announcer to ever call championships for all three major sports for the same university.
+Hubert received many accolades during his long broadcasting career, beginning with two Emmy Awards for sports coverage while working at WHIO in the early 1980s.
+Later in his career, he was named the National Sports Media Association's Florida Sportscaster of the Year in 2017 and was inducted into the Florida Sports Hall of Fame in 2018.